Semantics deals

 Semantic feature:

-Considering the following sentences, we can understand the semantic approach to the study of meaning in language.
+following sentences, we can understand the semantic approach to the study of

 1. The hamburger ate the man